2.2.3 University Payroll

 Research and teaching assistantships are taxable and tax is withheld from the semi-monthly salary.

 Employees who physically work in California are treated as California residents for California tax purposes.

 h.
 Tax Status of Non-U.S. Residents

-Salaries and wages paid to non-residents of the U.S. fall under the tax laws of the United States and the State of California.
-The specific provisions of the tax laws, treaties, conventions, and determinations in regard to non-residents are handled by the Internal Revenue Service and the California Franchise Tax Board.
+Salaries and wages paid to non-residents of the U.S. fall under the tax laws of the United States and the state of California.
+The specific provisions of the tax laws, treaties, conventions, and determinations in regard to non-residents are handled by the IRS and the California Franchise Tax Board.